 A non-Hispanic white patient named James Todd called out to Elena, a Filipino nurse: "Nurse, nurse."
 Elena came to Mr. Todd's door and politely asked, "May I help you?"
 Mr. Todd beckoned her to come closer by motioning with his right index finger.
 Elena remained where she was and responded in an angry voice, "What do you want?"
 Mr. Todd was confused.
-Why had Elena's manner suddenly changed?2
+Why had Elena's manner suddenly changed?

 Gestures may have dramatically different meanings across cultures.
-It is best to think of gestures as a local dialect that is familiar only to insiders of the culture.
-Conservative use of hand or body gestures is recommended to avoid misunderstanding.
+It is best to think of gestures as a local dialect familiar only to insiders of the culture.
+To avoid misunderstanding, using hand or body gestures conservatively is recommended.
 In the case above, Elena took offense to Mr. Todd's innocent hand gesture.
-In the Philippines (and in Korea) the "come here" hand gesture is used to call animals.
+In the Philippines (and in Korea), the come here hand gesture is used to call animals.